froots/froots.github.io/_posts/2016-09-20-why-and-how-to-test-your-pattern-library-2.md

 * Publish your test results with your pattern library
 * Run visual regression tests

-To find out more about all this, download the project files and you'll be signed up to receive updates about my upcoming book _Automated Responsive Design Testing_.
-You'll even get a free chapter from the book thrown in.
-Just complete the form below.
+To find out more about all this, download the project files by completing the form below.

+You'll receive a free chapter from my book _Automated Responsive Design Testing_ and get daily emails about front-end development leadership thrown in.

 <p>Previous: <a href="{% post_url 2016-09-12-why-and-how-to-test-your-pattern-library %}" class="article-nav__link">Part 1: Testing Strategy</a></p>